h3rald/min/site/contents/learn-definitions.md

 ...What is the value of the symbol `a` after executing it?

 Simple: `4`.
-Every quotation defines its own scope, and in each scope a new variable called `a` is defined.
+Every quotation defines its own scope, and in each scope, a new variable called `a` is defined.
 In the innermost scope containing the quotation `(a dup * :a)` the value of `a` is set to `64`, but this value is not propagated to the outer scopes.
 Note also that the value of `a` in the innermost scope is first retrieved from the outer scope (8).

 If we want to change the value of the original `a` symbol defined in the outermost scope, we have to use the {#link-operator||lang||bind#} or its shorthand sigil `@`, so that the program becomes the following: